- GDP (PPP):

 - FDI Inflow:

-Qatar’s economic freedom score is 67.7, making its economy the 44th freest in the 2022 Index.
-Qatar is ranked 3rd among 14 countries in the Middle East and North Africa region, and its overall score is above the regional and world averages.
+Qatar’s economic freedom score is 68.6, making its economy the 36th freest in the 2023 Index.
+Its score is 0.9 point better than last year.
+Qatar is ranked 3rd out of 14 countries in the Middle East/North Africa region, and its overall score is above the world and regional averages.

-Once an impoverished British protectorate, Qatar gained independence in 1971 and has become one of the world’s richest countries because of its massive reserves of oil and natural gas.
-Sheikh Tamim bin Hamad Al-Thani, in power since 2013, has promoted improvements in infrastructure, health care, and education as well as the expansion of manufacturing, construction, and financial services.
-A four-year dispute with Saudi Arabia, Bahrain, Egypt, and the United Arab Emirates related to Qatar’s support for Islamist extremists and friendly relations with Iran was resolved in January 2021.
-Since winning its bid to host the 2022 World Cup, the government has expedited a variety of large infrastructure projects including roads, light rail transportation, a new port, stadiums, and other sporting facilities.
+Qatar gained independence in 1971, and massive oil and natural gas reserves have made it one of the world’s richest countries.
+Sheikh Tamim bin Hamad Al-Thani has promoted improvements in infrastructure, health care, and education and the expansion of manufacturing, construction, and financial services.
+A dispute with Saudi Arabia, Bahrain, Egypt, and the United Arab Emirates related to Qatar’s support for Islamist extremists and friendly relations with Iran was resolved in January 2021.
+As host of the 2022 World Cup, Qatar has expedited large infrastructure projects including roads, light rail transportation, a new port, stadiums, and other sporting facilities.

 Rule of Law

-Qatar has three preferential trade agreements in force.
-The trade-weighted average tariff rate is 4.3 percent, and four nontariff measures are in effect.
+The trade-weighted average tariff rate is 4.2 percent.
 Openness to global commerce through trade and investment underpins Qatar’s competitiveness.
 Foreign investment in several sectors of the economy is capped.
 The stable banking sector remains competitive.
 Growth in financial services has contributed to economic diversification.